PX4/PX4-user_guide/en/config_fw/advanced_tuning_guide_fixedwing.md

 All L1 parameters are described [here](../advanced_config/parameter_reference.md#fw-path-control).

-- [FW_L1_PERIOD](../advanced_config/parameter_reference.md#FW_L1_PERIOD) - This is the L1 distance and defines the tracking point ahead of the aircraft it's following.
+- [NPFG_PERIOD](../advanced_config/parameter_reference.md#NPFG_PERIOD) - This is the previously called L1 distance and defines the tracking point ahead of the aircraft it's following.
-  A value of 25 meters works for most aircraft.
+  A value of 10-20 meters works for most aircraft.
-  A value of 16-18 will still work, and provide a sharper response.
   Shorten slowly during tuning until response is sharp without oscillation.
+Vehicles with a slow roll dynamic should have this value increased.